Further Volunteer Information (excerpt from 2013 Volunteer handbook)

 Margo Switzer heads up the Tuesday and Thursday team preparing meals for service at Galilee Baptist Church.
 Margo and her team prepare the meal in our kitchen facility at Christ United Methodist Church and then it is boxed up and transported to Galilee.
 Both our cooks are creative, flexible, and a gracious presence at the heart of our mission.

 Our all-volunteer Board of Directors provides support, direction, and oversight for our organization.
-They meet monthly and work together on the Swiss Steak Fundraiser 6 times a year.
 Our Directors work to spread the word about our organization and build relationships with the community.
 For a current list of Board Members contact the Executive Director.